ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

   256<sup>15</sup> &gt; 10<sup>36</sup>, so fifteen bytes are enough.

 A waste of 160 gas on L1 is normally negligible.
 A transaction costs at least [21,000 gas](https://yakkomajuri.medium.com/blockchain-definition-of-the-week-ethereum-gas-2f976af774ed), so an extra 0.8% doesn't matter.
-However, on L2 things are different, almost the entire cost of the transaction is the calldata.
+However, on L2 things are different, almost the entire cost of the transaction is writing it to L1.
-We are wasting 21.7% of the transaction cost.
+In addition to the transaction calldata, there are 109 bytes of transaction header (destination address, signature, etc.).
+The total cost is therefore `109*16+576+160=2480`, and we are wasting about 6.5% of that.

-### The solution {#the-solution}
+## The solution {#the-solution}

+Assuming that

+Example transaction of it working: https://kovan-optimistic.etherscan.io/tx/0x4c823826f9e19e7befe4ba78b9496e4e5fbb81007605030e8a2f8562a49ae82c

+## Conclusion

+You can do more if you control the destination contract too